-We accept the following insurance plans: VSP, EyeMed (except Select and Insight plans) Amerihealth, Aetna, Cigna, Horizon/BCBS, Oxford, GHI, Qualcare, Tricare (Out of Network), United, and Medicare.
+We accept the following insurance plans: VSP, EyeMed (except Select plan) Amerihealth, Aetna, Cigna, Horizon/BCBS, Oxford, GHI, Qualcare, Tricare (Out of Network), United, and Medicare.

 Medical vs Vision Plans

 There are two types of health insurance that will help pay for your eye care services and products.
 You may have both and our practice accepts both: